dezashibi-c-projects/a-directory_search/README.md

 Well, `gcc` on windows "supports" using `pthread` but you need to use `gcc` compiler which is totally fine and also worth mentioning here that we still need to use `-lpthread` flag while compiling our program.

 To achieve that I'm going to use my own multi threading library known as [DThreads](https://github.com/dezashibi-c/dthreads).

-**Though I could split files into two "_windows.c" and "_posix.c" files to create a more readable implementation and maintainable but honestly it's still readable.**

 ### Accessing Directory in Windows and `POSIX` systems